adam-searle/Courier-AndroidSDK-Push-App/README.md

 ## Setup

+To get started with the Android Push Notification App, follow these steps:

 1. Clone this repository to your local machine.
 2. Open the project in Android Studio.
+3. Install the required packages by running the following command in the terminal: `./gradlew build`

+This will download and install all the necessary dependencies for the project (including the Courier Android SDK 2.0.2).

 ## Firebase Cloud Messaging (FCM) Setup